Position: Stop Preaching and Start Practising Data Frugality for Responsible Development of AI: Gains from Data Frugal Approaches

 \subsection{Bias and Representation Effects}

-Data frugality principles urges us to choose a smaller, representative subset from a larger dataset.
+Data frugality principles urge us to choose a smaller, representative subset from a larger dataset.
 As seen above, this can offer a compelling trade-off between performance and energy consumption.
 Coupling coreset curation with other objectives than dataset coverage can improve other properties of the dataset~\cite{chen2025discrepancy}.
 For instance, any model that is trained on a biased dataset, wherein a single majority group is over-represented compared to other minority groups, can also learn to reproduce these biases in its predictions~\cite{o2017weapons}.
 Coresets can be selected to mitigate these biases by balancing the samples between groups so that no single group is over-represented at the expense of other groups~\cite{barocas2023fairness}.
 This is particularly effective if the data collection itself cannot be corrected due to systemic problems and/ or historical reasons~\cite{wilson2026hyperdatafication}.
-Coresets offer an algorithmic remedy to mitigate known biases.
+Adjusting the data distribution by reweighting minority samples or subsampling majority groups is a well-established approach to mitigating bias~\citep{kamiran2012data, krasanakis2018adaptive}, and coresets offer an algorithmic remedy to mitigate known biases.

 We illustrate this using a toy example based on a colourised version of the MNIST dataset\footnote{See https://github.com/kakaoenterprise/Learning-Debiased-Disentangled and https://ieee-dataport.org/documents/colored-mnist}.
 We associate each digit with a majority colour, while the remaining samples are randomly coloured, as shown in Figure~\ref{fig:cmnist} in Appendix~\ref{app:bias}.
 An ideal classifier should not focus on the colour of the digits, but instead should focus on other relevant features like shape. \looseness=-1